pharmbio/plot_utils/README.md

 ### Rendering backends
 Internally this library requires [matplotlib](https://matplotlib.org/) and (optionally) [Seaborn](https://seaborn.pydata.org/).
 Only the `plot_confusion_matrix_heatmap` has a hard requirement for seaborn to be available, otherwise this library only interacts with the matplotlib classes and use the seaborn-settings for generating somewhat nicer plots (in our opinion).
 Styling and colors can always be changed through the matplotlib API.

+### Data loading - regression
+To simplify loading and conversions of data the plot_utils library now has some utility functions for loading CSV files into the apropriate format for regression predictions.
+These follow the format used in [nonconformist](https://github.com/donlnz/nonconformist), using 2D or 3D tensors in numpy ndarrays of shape `(num_examples,2)` or `(num_examples,2,num_significance_levels)`, where the second dimension contains the lower and upper limits of the prediction intervals.

 ## Supported plots
 ### Classification
 * Calibration plot